bullno1/libs/tests/bserial/README.md

   In the case of a table, the schema discovery step only happens once at the beginning.
   For every row in the table, only a single iteration through the `while` loop is needed.

-  The loop would only have to run multiple times when the program has to read serialized data from a previous version where fields have a different order.
+  The loop would only have to run more than twice when the program has to read serialized data from a previous version where fields have a different order.
   This can be somewhat mitigated by only adding code for new fields at the end of the serialization function.

 #### Incompatible type change